Use your EBT, credit or debit card at the market!

 The market provides a venue for farmers to make direct sales to their customers.
 Direct sales give the farmer a greater profit margin, increasing farm viability and the many community benefits of productive farms.
 At the same time, the WFM provides shoppers the convenience of one-stop shopping for basic groceries, convenience foods and gifts, as well as Friday night dinner out.

 The Walpole Farmers Market (WFM) began in 2010.
 TriVillage Energy, the energy committee for the town of Walpole, had sponsored farmers markets at special events it organized in 2008 and 2009.
 The markets were popular with both vendors and shoppers.
-In 2010, a handful of Walpole farmers made a commitment to coming out weekly, and a successful market was launched.
+In 2010, a handful of Walpole farmers made a commitment to coming out weekly, and a successful market was launched on May 21, 2010.